techieloantap/awesome-enterprise-wp/README.md

 * Improved: You can clean any Redis DB if you have the number.
 * Improved: Now "less-variables" module is used to register less variables.
 * Fixed: Replaced the deprecated function 'wp_make_content_images_responsive' with wp_filter_content_tags, minimum wp version 5.5 required.
+* Improved: SVG uploads are now allowed by default with Awesome.
+* Fixed: Removed the 'upload without refresh' button from non Awesome Post Types

 ##### 3.0.7
 * Fixed: More PHP Notices & Warnings